jgnewman/norlunda/algorithm.md

 ## Phase 11: Retrofit Old Compounds

 Once a few roots have been converted from Proto-Germanic into Norlunda, it may be necessary to combine them to create a compound word.
 In most cases, simply combining the results is sufficient.
-However, when there is evidence that the compound should have existed in earlier language stages (such as in the case of common Germanic personal names), then the following rules should be applied after combining the roots together:
+However, when there is evidence that the compound should have existed in earlier language stages and should be treated more like a single word than a combination of two (such as in the case of common Germanic personal names), then the following rules should be applied after combining the roots together:

+{: .mb-8 }
+Re-apply unstressed vowel shortening.
+Specifically, all long vowels in unstressed syllables shorten.
+Example: _Fridriek_ → _Fridrik_.
+- ⟨aa⟩  →  ⟨o⟩
+- ⟨ee⟩  →  ⟨e⟩
+- ⟨ie⟩  →  ⟨i⟩
+- ⟨oe⟩  →  ⟨e⟩

+{: .mb-8 }
 Re-apply pre-cluster vowel shortening.
 Specifically, long vowels are shortened when followed by a consonant cluster.
 Example: _Riekhard_ → _Rikhard_.
+- ⟨aa⟩  →  ⟨o⟩
+- ⟨ee⟩  →  ⟨e⟩
+- ⟨ie⟩  →  ⟨i⟩
+- ⟨oe⟩  →  ⟨e⟩

-In any consonant cluster containing a doubled consonant plus at least one other consonant, the doubled consonant becomes single.
+Re-apply consonant de-doubling.
+Specifically, when a consonant cluster contains a doubled consonant plus another consonant, one of the double consonants is dropped.
 Example: _Villhelm_ → _Vilhelm_.